yacine18/frontend-coding-challenge/README.md

 ## Set up project locally

-First you will need to clone:
+First you will need to clone the project:

 ``
 git clone https://github.com/yacine18/frontend-coding-challenge.git